PrivSec-dev/privsec.dev/content/posts/linux/Desktop-Linux-Hardening.md

 On most desktop Linux systems, it will be possible to create a [Unified Kernel Image](https://wiki.archlinux.org/title/Unified_kernel_image) that contains the kernel, [initramfs](https://en.wikipedia.org/wiki/Initial_ramdisk), and [microcode](https://en.wikipedia.org/wiki/Microcode).
 This unified kernel image can then be signed by the keys you created above.

 For a Fedora Workstation specific guide, you can follow this [blog post](https://haavard.name/2022/06/22/full-uefi-secure-boot-on-fedora-using-signed-initrd-and-systemd-boot/) by Håvard Moen.
-He will walk you through the sbctl installation, unified kernel image generation with `dracut`, and automtic signing with systemd-boot.
+He will walk you through the sbctl installation, unified kernel image generation with `dracut`, and automatic signing with systemd-boot.

 For Arch Linux is very similar, though `sbctl` is already included in the official Arch Linux repository, and you will need to switch from `mkinitpcio` to `dracut`.